COCAP

 TRANSPARENCY

-COCAP has always ensured that its activities, decision-making processes, and financial transactions are conducted with the utmost openness and accountability.
+COCAP has consistently guaranteed that its operations, decision-making procedures, and financial dealings are carried out with the highest level of transparency and responsibility.

 INCLUSIVENESS